goToMain/libosdp/README.md

   - No run-time memory allocation.
 All memory is allocated at init-time
   - No external dependencies (for ease of cross compilation)
   - Fully non-blocking, asynchronous design
-  - Provides Python3 and Rust bindings for the C library for faster testing/integration
+  - Provides C++, Rust and Python3 bindings for the C library for faster testing/integration
+  - Built-in, sophisticated, debugging infrastructure and tools ([see][14]).

 ## Language Support